helengarcia3/MechaCar_Statistical_Analysis/README.md

 ### Which variables/coefficients provided a non-random amount of variance to the mpg values in the dataset?
-vehicle weight
-spoiler angle
-AWD(
+In the summary output, each Pr(>|t|) value represents the probability that each coefficient contributes a random amount of variance to the linear model.
+Vehicle_length and Ground_clearance are statistically unlikely to provide random amounts of variance to the linear model as well as the intercept since they have significant codes closer to 0.

 ### Is the slope of the linear model considered to be zero?
 Why or why not?
+The slope of the linear model is not considered to be zero because the P-value for the model is 5.35e-11 and is less than the significance level of 0.05%.
+There is evidence that we can reject the null.

 ### Does this linear model predict mpg of MechaCar prototypes effectively?
 Why or why not?
+The linear model can be used to predict the mpg of MechaCar prototypes because it has an R-squared of .7149.
+This means that the model is 71% accurate.

 ## Summary Statistics on Suspension Coils

-The suspension coil data set metrics are shown below for all of the manufacturing lots.
+The suspension coil data set metrics are shown below for all the manufacturing lots.

 ![Deliverable #2](https://user-images.githubusercontent.com/107590196/192919823-03d87e99-25f4-4726-927e-7e99b3888b88.png)